apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

  1. The IP won't match the hostname which is recorded in the `/bookies` z-node
  2. If there is an error in resolving the bookie hostname (eg: transient DNS error), an NPE exception will be triggered and the BK client will never realize that this bookie was ever seen as available in the cluster.

-The exception is thrown at 77, since `getAddress()` yealds a `null` given that the address is unresolved.
+The exception is thrown at Line 77, since `getAddress()` returns a `null` given that the address is unresolved.

 ```java
 74        if (dnsResolver.useHostName()) {